 - Two new funding streams for racialized individuals and organizations in the Canadian worker co-op sector

-- JEDI ‘Social Acquisitions’ co-op conversion project, funded by the Investment Readiness Program
+- JEDDI ‘Social Acquisitions’ co-op conversion project, funded by the Investment Readiness Program

-CWCF’s JEDI Committee was established in 2021 with the purpose of encouraging racial justice, equity, diversity and inclusion within CWCF, the Canadian worker co-op community, and individual worker co-ops.
+CWCF’s JEDDI Committee was established in 2021 with the purpose of encouraging racial justice, equity, diversity and inclusion within CWCF, the Canadian worker co-op community, and individual worker co-ops.

-The JEDI Committee supports CWCF in building a vibrant, growing worker co-operative sector in Canada which reflects the racial diversity that is found within its borders.
+The JEDDI Committee supports CWCF in building a vibrant, growing worker co-operative sector in Canada which reflects the racial diversity that is found within its borders.

 The Committee is made up of at least five (5) individuals, including CWCF directors, staff, and members.
 The Committee seeks to include those with particular insights into the Objectives.